 The programme will provide successful candidates with the support to train in some of the best laboratories in academic institutions in the UK/RoI and the USA.
 We will fund up to five studentships per annum.

 Students will undertake a collaborative project and be co-mentored by supervisors at both locations.
 It is envisioned that the student will spend an equal amount of time in both laboratories, although the specific division of time will be dictated by the nature of the research project.
 Students funded under this scheme will be integrated with the NIH Graduate Partnership Programme, and will have access to the excellent support and benefits that the programme provides.

-The studentship is awarded for four years with support provided by the Wellcome Trust (in the UK/Republic of Ireland) and the NIH (in the USA).
+The studentship is awarded for four years with support provided by the Wellcome Trust (equivalent to 24 months in the UK/Republic of Ireland) and the NIH (equivalent to 24 months in the USA).

-Our funding will provide support for the student's stipend [PDF 14KB], PhD fees, college fees (if required) and a contribution towards research costs.
+Our funding will provide support for the student's stipend [PDF 14KB], PhD fees at UK/EU rate, college fees (if required) and a contribution towards research costs.

 NIH will provide awards to students that include a level of financial support and applicable travel costs commensurate with that provided to other graduate students consistent with the customary practice for NIH training programmes.